The Big Griz

 Physical: 8 out of 10

 With numerous dramatic elevation changes, this route should be considered physically demanding, especially if you are trying to push big daily mileage.
 With approximately 36,000 metres of elevation gain spread out over more than 2,000 kilometers, it’s no easy cruise.
 You didn’t come to B.C. expecting endless miles of pancake flat riding, did you?
-Inclines can be very steep or have a more moderate pitch.
-There can be some sections of hike-a-bike but this is kept to a minimum.
+Inclines can be very steep or blissfully have a more moderate pitch.
+There can be some sections of hike-a-bike, but this is kept to a minimum.
+Several trail sections will be more challenging for those with limited mountain bike skills or using a less beefy bike set-up.
 The length of the route will also contribute to the physical toll.
 It’s important to consider the elevation when planning your daily rides, as the climbs can be long and tiring.
-At times you will push your limits, but hopefully in a good way.
+At times, you will push your limits, but hopefully in a good way.

 Technical: 6 out of 10

 For the most part, this route does not require expert riding skills and is non-technical in nature.
 The dirt roads and trails selected are largely easier ones to ride and nothing is too gnarly.
 No need to pack your knee pads and full-face helmet to be able to tackle any black diamond stuff.
 However, there are a handful of more technical uphills and descents that require more attention.
+And some trail sections can be more rugged with some roots and rocks to navigate.
 Riders with beefier bike set-ups will find these sections easier to navigate.
-Of course, weather can impact how easy an area is to navigate.
+Of course, the weather can impact how manageable a certain area is.
 Rain can turn a flowy singletrack section into one that is a slow-going mudfest.

 Logistics: 4 out of 10

-On the Big Griz, food resupply points come at regular intervals and there are plenty of natural water sources that can be filtered, making the logistics of riding the entire route relatively straightforward.
-Where there are times when distances between resupply are lengthy it will be marked on the route file.
-It’s also possible to find a range of accommodation options – in a tent or under a roof – in many places along the route which can dampen much of the stress of figuring out where to rest for an evening.
+On the Big Griz, food resupply generally points come at regular intervals and there are plenty of natural water sources that can be filtered, making the logistics of riding the entire route relatively straightforward.
+Where there are times when distances between resupplies are lengthy, it will be marked on the route file.
+It’s also possible to find a range of accommodation options – in a tent or under a roof – in many places along the route, which can dampen much of the stress of figuring out where to rest for an evening.
 Let’s just say it’s a route where you’ll often feel you are very remote without actually being very remote.

 Trip Start/Finish